full-stack-bcn/problem-sets/javascript.md

    Argument[2] = " third "
    ```

-3. Write a program that produces the sum of its arguments:
+3. Write a NodeJS program that produces the sum of its arguments:

    ```
    $ node sum-args.js 1 2 3 4